Menu

 });

-Now the browser extension frontend can receive data from the public endpoint.
+Now the browser extension frontend can get the data returned by the public endpoint.

 Requirement 2: Extension Login Authentication and Login State Synchronization